5 Tips for Successful Class Field Trips

 Be flexible in the field.
 The kids may be having an incredible experience simply discovering the new environment.
 However, do make sure you know what is coming next during the day and give students warnings of when it’s near time to move to the next area or activity.

 Be sure to arrive at school early on field trip day so you aren’t rushed.
 Your students will be excited and ready to go.
 Greet the chaperones and give them their materials.
 Review the rules and have a quiet activity ready while you complete the last-minute details.

 Sometimes a day trip isn’t enough to cover your learning objectives, or your students have been invited to attend a special event or perform in a new city—or even another country.
 These trips require an extra level of planning.

-Ronald Frezzo, a choral teacher at Richard Montgomery High School in Maryland, has accompanied students on three European trips and numerous excursions to Florida, New York City and Toronto for competitions or to perform.
+Ronald Frezzo, a choral teacher, has accompanied students on three European trips and numerous excursions to Florida, New York City and Toronto for competitions or to perform.
 With all his experience, he has some hard and fast rules: